-How Many Objections Needed for a Planning Permission to be Refused
+How Many Objections Are Needed for Planning Permission to Be Refused

 Submitting a planning application is a process that requires a lot of preparation.
-Small mistakes can add up fast and jeopardize the whole project.
+Small mistakes can add up fast and jeopardise the whole project.
 On top of that, residents living close to the planned construction have the right to object to the project.
-Not every objection carries the same weight though, and there's a certain number that has to be reached for things to become worrying.
+Not every objection carries the same weight though, and there is a certain number that has to be reached for things to become worrying.

 All objections to a planning application are considered seriously by the responsible planning authority.
 However, planning officers are well aware that some people like to make baseless accusations about every little detail in their lives.

-It's usually not until at least five objections have accumulated that your local authority will take things more seriously.
-The planning system works in a way that allows anyone to voice their concerns, and gathering 5-10 objections in a short period of time can raise some red flags.
+It is usually not until at least five objections have accumulated that your local authority will take things more seriously.
+The planning system works in a way that allows anyone to voice their concerns, and gathering 5-10 objections in a short period can raise some red flags.

 Anyone potentially affected by planning applications can submit an objection to their local planning officer.
 A single objection is not likely to accomplish much unless you manage to point out serious flaws that somehow got overlooked during the initial approval.

 Residents who want to increase their chances of success are encouraged to band together and submit multiple objections.
 This sends a clear message to planning authorities that the matter should be evaluated more carefully.
-Even then, there's no guarantee that the objections will be successful in the end.
+Even then, there is no guarantee that the objections will be successful in the end.

 Clara Annesley